AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 ## Replace Section

-When a song is generated and you need to perform a separate operation to replace a section of the song, you can specify the following content for replacing a certain section of the song:
+When a song is generated and you need to perform a separate operation to replace a section of the song, you can specify the following content for the replacement operation:

 - action: The content is `replace_section`.
 - audio_id: The ID of the previously generated song.